attractivechaos/kann/README.md

 * CPU only; no parallelization for now.
 As such, KANN is **not** intended for training huge neural networks.

-* No bidirectional RNN (achievable by manually unrolling RNN, but tedious and not general enough).
+* Bidirectional RNNs and seq2seq models require manual unrolling, which is complex.
 No batch normalization.

 * Verbose APIs for training RNNs.